homeruntech/rick-and-morty-web-template/INSTRUCTIONS.md

 You can find the design we expect you to implement [here](https://www.figma.com/file/FXostZn4wrjuNr5W4D5PGA/Rick-and-Morty-(web-responsive)-(Community)?node-id=97%3A196&amp;amp;t=HV2hIQo7VrgnlR1f-1).

-The project has already the following scripts setup:
+The project already has the following scripts set up:

 - `build`: Builds the NextJS app for production usage
 - `dev`: Starts the NextJS app in development mode